yashwantsinghzala/CreateReactBookSearchApp/README.md

 `REACT_APP_API_KEY` : Goodreads API Key you can get from [here](https://www.goodreads.com/api/keys).-->

- i have put an entry .env file at the root of the project and used my key while development  ,but you can always register and use your own key.
+ I have put an entry .env file at the root of the project and used my key while development  ,but you can always register and use your own key.

  steps:
  1. create .env at the root of the project and make an entry like REACT_APP_API_KEY="your own key" or use my key